 keeping eye contact during an interview, smiling, sitting up straight…some of these key points that we take for granted and do naturally can be transferred over to an online interview.

-There are numerous advantages to moving job interviews online:
+There are numerous advantages to Interviewing Remotely:

-- The need to meet face to face is removed.
+- The need to meet face-to-face is removed.

 - Online interviews are more readily organised and attended within a shorter space of time.